tensorflow/ecosystem/distribution_strategy/multi_worker_mirrored_strategy/README.md

    10. `create_volume_inspector` - Create a pod to inspect the contents of the volume after the training job is complete.
 If this is `True`, `deploy` cannot be `True` since the checkpoint volume can be mounted as read-write by a single node.
 Inspection cannot happen when training is happenning.

-5. Run the job:
+4. Run the job:
    1. Create a namespace to run your training jobs

       ```sh
       kubectl create namespace <namespace>
       ```

-   2. [Optional] First set `deploy` to `False`, `create_pvc_checkpoint` to `True` and set the name of           `checkpoint_pvc_name` appropriately.
+   2. [Optional: If Persistent volume does not already exist on cluster] First set `deploy` to `False`, `create_pvc_checkpoint` to `True` and set the name of `checkpoint_pvc_name` appropriately in the .jinja file.
 Then run

       ```sh
-      python ../../render_template.py myjob.template.jinja | kubectl create -n <namespace> -f -
+      python ../../render_template.py myjob.template.jinja | kubectl apply -n <namespace> -f -
       ```

       This will create a persistent volume claim where you can checkpoint your image.
+In GKE, this claim will auto-create a GCE persistent disk resource to back up the claim.

-   3. Set `deploy` to `True` with all parameters specified in step 4 and then run
+   3. Set `deploy` to `True`, `create_pvc_checkpoint` to `False`, with all parameters specified in step 4 and then run

       ```sh
-      python ../../render_template.py myjob.template.jinja | kubectl create -n <namespace> -f -
+      python ../../render_template.py myjob.template.jinja | kubectl apply -n <namespace> -f -
       ```

       This will create the Kubernetes jobs on the clusters.
 Each Job has a single service-endpoint and a single pod that runs the training image.
 You can track the running jobs in the cluster by running